mahathiamencherla/Travello/README.md

 2. Navigate to the Travello folder in your system

-3. run this command to download all dependencies
+3. Run this command to download all dependencies
 ```bash
 $ npm install
 ```
-4. run the code
+4. Run the code
 ```bash
 $ npm run dev
 ```